 Sharp HealthCare employee and donor mom, Jen Wojciechowski, has a daughter who spent time in the Sharp Mary Birch NICU, and understands how crucial breastmilk is for premature babies.

-“My daughter Lucy was born at 27 weeks and because she was so premature she was unable to breastfeed on her own for several weeks.
-While I was unable to nurse right away, I understood the nutritional and medicinal value breastmilk has for premature babies and continued to pump daily to build up a large supply,” says Wojciechowski.
+“My daughter Lucy was born at 27 weeks,” says Wojciechowski.
+“Because she was so premature, she was not able to breastfeed on her own in the beginning.
+While I was unable to nurse her right away, I understood the nutritional and medicinal value breastmilk has for premature babies and continued to pump daily to build up a large supply.”

-Wojciechowski explains that because Lucy was so tiny while she was in the NICU she was unable to consume all of the milk that was pumped.
-Donating her excess milk proved to be a great way to ensure none of it went to waste and also give back to other families in need.
+Wojciechowski explains that because Lucy was so tiny while she was in the NICU, she was unable to consume all of the milk that was pumped.
+Donating her excess milk proved to be a great way to both ensure none of it went to waste and also to give back to other families in need.

 "In general, having a sick infant makes you feel powerless as a parent.
 Continuing to pump and eventually donating my excess milk was something I felt I could actively do to make a difference for both my daughter and other babies in similar situations," says Wojciechowski.

-For the news media: To talk with a Sharp Mary Birch expert about the breastmilk drive for an upcoming story, contact Erica Carlson, senior public relations specialist, at email@example.com.
+For the news media: To talk with a Sharp Mary Birch expert for an upcoming story, contact Erica Carlson, senior public relations specialist, at firstname.lastname@example.org.